jindrichmynarz/dissertation/parts/linking.md

 In general, reconciliations of the duplicated sets should be performed iteratively, building on results of prior reconciliations.
 Each reconciled set may provide new data from which additional equivalence links may be inferred using the afore-mentioned entailment rules or by incorporating the data in the linkage rules developed for entity reconciliation.
 <!-- Is it also non-monotonic?
 I.e. reconciling resources may produce more conflicts to reconcile. -->

+Hash-based linking and fusion of blank nodes (instead of linking multiple blank nodes to an IRI, they are directly replaced by the IRI)
+Requiring minimum description of the fused resources to avoid merging underspecified resources.

 <!--
 While the title suggests the blog post is about data fusion, it is more about linking.